 Contact AEGIC for more information about how we can help you.

 Increasing the value of Australian grains

-The Australian Export Grains Innovation Centre (AEGIC) is an independent organisation that helps position Australian grain as the preferred choice in international markets.
+The Australian Export Grains Innovation Centre (AEGIC) is an independent organisation that delivers industry-good solutions through market support to strengthen the Australian grains industry.